rockstor/rockstor-doc/faq.rst

 Little to nothing, depending on how you choose to receive Rockstor package updates.
 You can install Rockstor using our x86_64 and ARM64 installers free of cost.
-These installers include the last major stable version, or the latest stable Release Candidates.
+These installers include the last major stable version, or a recent Stable Release Candidates.
-Depending on if the testing channel has been recently restarted or is in Release Candidate state.
+Depending on if the Testing channel has been recently restarted or is in Release Candidate state.
-The Testing channel is free, but access to the Stable channel interim updates requires a small subscription fee.
+The Edge and Testing channel are free, but access to the curated Stable channel updates requires a non-profit subscription fee.
-Stable channel interim updates are limited to small "hot fixes" to existing features only.

 See :ref:`update_channels` for more information.